rstudio/rstudio/eclipse/README.txt

 == Launching 'Hello' ==

-While the 'projectCreator' and 'applicationCreator' scripts are useful for setting up projects and launch configurations that target a GWT installation, they are not intended for GWT developers working against the source code.
+While the 'applicationCreator' script is useful for setting up projects and launch configurations that target a GWT installation, it is not intended for GWT developers working against the source code.
 You will want to run not against .jar files, but against the class files built by Eclipse.
 The following instructions help you do just that.

 1) Import the 'Hello' project if you haven't already.